Cub Scouts

 Programme Style

-The Scouting Method also encourages the holistic physical, mental, spiritual and social development with a strong emphasis on duty to country and helping other people.
-It is based on a value system grounded on spiritual, social and personal principles as expressed in the Promise and Law.
+The Cub Scouts experience encourages the holistic physical, mental, spiritual and social development with a strong emphasis on duty to country and helping other people.

 Types of Activities